Joint Entrance Examination (Advanced) 2021

 Rank List

-- Only the candidates who appear in both Paper 1 and Paper 2 will be considered for ranking.
+- Only candidates who appear in both Paper 1 and Paper 2 will be considered for ranking.

 - A candidate who qualifies in more than one category will be considered in all the categories to which he/she belongs for the purpose of ranking.

-- Only the candidates who score the minimum prescribed marks in each subject and in aggregate will be included in the rank list.
+- Only candidates who score the minimum prescribed marks in each subject and in aggregate will be included in the rank list.

 Result